-As you'll be sending out the same university application, find out what the courses you have applied for have in common, then tailor your application accordingly, so it is relevant across the board and offers a direct answers as to why you're best placed to study there.
+As you'll be sending out the same university application, find out what the courses you have applied for have in common and then tailor your application accordingly.
+This makes it relevant across the board and offers a direct answer as to why you're best placed to study there.

 The most essential part of a university application is your personal statement – the chance to sell yourself and explain to admissions tutors why you want to study your chosen course.
 This should be easy if you’ve chosen the right course and university for you.